kikito/kiki.to/source/blog/2014-04-04-rule-3-allow-monkeypatching.md

 *It's like trying to make a bike slightly faster by painting it with lighter paint.*

-Worse still: by making all the functions localized, you are hiding which ones *really* need to be localized.
-Someone might come after you, read my previous frase, and remove all the localizations.
-But what if `sin` and `cos` in particular were *really* used extensively in a numeric loop, somewhere?

-My recommendation to avoid this particular can of worms is using the localizations at the beginning of every function, and *only for the functions where performance tests show significant speed increases*:
+My recommendation is: do that *only inside the functions where performance tests show significant speed increases*.
+In other words, do this:

 ``` lua
 local maintainablemodule = {}